Stove and open fire burning should be banned, says EPA

 The Environmental Protection Agency (EPA) has called for a nationwide ban on the burning of solid fuel in its annual air quality report.

-Speaking on RTÉ radio’s Morning Ireland Dr McManus explained that the EPA now monitors levels of particulate matter in 84 locations around the country and in 33 points there was an “exceedance” of acceptable levels according to WHO guidelines.
+Speaking on RTÉ radio’s Morning Ireland Dr McManus explained that the EPA now monitors levels of particulate matter in 84 locations around the country and in 33 points there was an “exceedance” of acceptable levels according to World Health Organisation guidelines.

 In Dublin exceedance comes from traffic, but in towns and villages it comes from particulate matter caused by burning solid fuel – peat, wood, coal - in open fires and stoves in people’s homes.